hakuji/game3/README.md

 See the end of the file for license conditions.

 ## About ##
-Game 3 is a rouge inspired game, that hase a gameplay similar to pre-nintendo 64 zelda.
+Game 3 is a game inspired by rouge and other classic rpg games.
 It is coded in python and uses pyglet for the graphical parts.

 ## Dependencies ##
 To test it you need pyglet installed.